and why should you prevent it?

 Many plants are more susceptible to powdery mildew in greenhouse and indoor settings.
 Greenhouses often have ideal conditions for powdery mildew: dense canopies, restricted/uneven airflow, conducive temperatures and ideal relative humidity for spore germination.
 Greenhouses are also more susceptible to outdoor contaminants and environmental factors, especially in humid locations.
 Measures such as opening vents (a contaminant highway when not filtered), running fans, and using dehumidifiers or A.C. units are all tactics that can be used to help maintain an optimal environment, not only for growing your plants, but also for preventing powdery mildew.

-Indoor grow rooms, while less susceptible to outside climate and contamination factors, still face distinct challenges in managing powdery mildew, especially if certain aspects are not initially set up correctly.
+Fully enclosed indoor grow spaces, while less susceptible to outside climate and contamination factors, still face distinct challenges in managing powdery mildew, especially if certain aspects are not initially set up correctly.
 The bigger the indoor operation, the more important awareness becomes regarding the challenges of acquiring and maintaining uniform temperature and humidity in the entire space.

 In outdoor grows and field crops, plants respond naturally to the variable VPD as long as the plant or strain is appropriate for climate zone.
 It is thought that this makes the plant healthier and more resistant to powdery mildew and other pests.
 Indoor environments will better serve their crop if they are designed to synthesize these outdoor variable VPD conditions.